Khaulat/khaulat.github.io/_posts/2020-08-01-Reinforce Algorithm.md

 ## Methods

 The model was trained with 2 convolutional layers and 2 fully connected layers with a RELU activation function.
-Two layers were stacked in order to get a better prediction.
+Two input images were stacked in order to get a better prediction.
 A sigmoid function was then used in the final layer to predict the probability of selecting an action - in this case, left.
 The **`Control.ipynb`** contains the code for training and evaluation, **`model.py`** contains the Q-Network architecture while **`ddpg_agent`** contains the reinforcement learning algorithm.